Health & Wellness

 “Depending on the type of worm your dog has, they could have gotten infected by ingesting feces from another infected dog, drinking from contaminated water sources (such as puddles or creeks) or exposure from high-traffic dog areas like a doggy daycare, dog parks or boarding facilities,” Dr. Ballis says.
 “If your dog is a puppy, they could have been infected by their mother.”

 Unfortunately, several types of worms would love to be acquainted with your pup.
 Here are the most common types of parasites, the symptoms to watch out for, and how to get rid of them:

-Dogs can be infected by tapeworms (a type of parasite) by inhaling or ingesting fleas that carry the tapeworm larvae, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+Dogs can be infected by tapeworms (a type of parasite) by inhaling or ingesting fleas that carry the tapeworm larvae, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.
 It’s uncommon for dogs to show symptoms of a tapeworm infection, but there are some changes in their health to watch out for if you suspect something isn’t quite right with their health.

 “Some dogs may have itchy or irritated skin around their anus caused by tapeworm segments in that area,” Dr. McCullough explains.
 “Diarrhea, vomiting, or if severe, signs of an intestinal obstruction may also occur in some dogs.”

 There is a silver lining: tapeworms can’t spread to other pets.
 But, it would be best if you still talked to your veterinarian about treatment options as soon as you know something is up.
 Your veterinarian will likely recommend a prescription oral deworming medication, Dr. McCullough says.